Stepan Ryabchenko: Biography

-Stepan Ryabchenko was born on October 17, 1987, in Odessa, in a family of artists.
+Stepan Ryabchenko was born on October 17, 1987, in Odesa, in a family of artists.
 His father, Vasiliy Ryabchenko, is one of the key figures in contemporary Ukrainian art, and the New Ukrainian Wave; Stepan's grandfather, Sergey Ryabchenko, was a Soviet and Ukrainian graphic artist.

-Ryabchenko graduated from the Odessa State Academy of Civil Engineering and Architecture in 2011 with a master's degree in Architecture.
+Ryabchenko graduated from the Odesa State Academy of Civil Engineering and Architecture in 2011 with a master's degree in Architecture.

+At the end of 2015, he was included in Forbes magazine’s “30 Under 30” list.

-From 2020, Stepan Ryabchenko is the chief curator of the Art Laboratory creative organization.
+From 2020, Stepan Ryabchenko is the chief curator of the Art Laboratory creative organization, where he also conceived and curated Strange Time — a major international exhibition in virtual space, launched on May 7, 2020, during the COVID-19 lockdown.

 In 2020, the artist represented Ukraine at the International Changwon Sculpture Biennale in South Korea.

 In 2021, he was included in the list of the best digital artists in the world.
 In the same year represented Ukraine at the Expo 2020 in Dubai.

+In July 2025, Stepan Ryabchenko was elected a corresponding member of the Fine Arts Department of the National Academy of Arts of Ukraine.
+He became the youngest member of the Academy's current composition and its only representative from Odesa.